dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 *For example, in the Boeing 737 Max disaster that I cited last time, the people building the system failed to account for the possibility of a angle-of-attack avionics sensor failing, among many other things.
 But it turns out those sensors fail often.
 It's possible lots of barbed wire was missing from their pictures.*

 Furthermore, this blissfully unaware program waiting to blow up cannot be much improved by mathematics.

+Why?
 The thing about mathematics is that it works with models, just like the pictures we draw here.
-Once you have established what your model is, maths can help you by giving you hard, rock-solid rules of how the pieces in the model interact together, and what the final result can and cannot be.
+Once you have established what your model is, maths can help by giving you hard, rock-solid rules of how the pieces in the model interact together, and what the final result can and cannot be.
 Put another way, a mathematical theory is akin to a program.
 You feed the theory models as its input, the theory has rules and based on those rules you get output that says what the model means, how it behaves, and so on.

+But our model was wrong - we imagined sun and flowers where there was barbed wire.
 It's only natural that if you feed in incorrect models, you will get back incorrect results.
 Incorrect input makes the rules break apart.

 And that, kids, is how Programming divorced Mathematics.

-And things will get sligtly worse before they get better.
+Now, things will get sligtly worse before they get better.
 C'est la vie!

 # A side note - forgiveness!

 *So far we established that software sucks, that it does so because it ignores its natural roots in mathematics, and that it ignores them by being dishonest about what is what.
 At this point you might think that we programmers are a reckless and careless bunch.*

 *In our defense, a craftsman is shaped by their tools.
+In our case - programming languages, the tools which we use to create programs.

-This simplictic model in which the barbed wires, clocks, warning signs, and other aspects of physical reality are discarded, is deeply rooted in our tools, and this, in turn, [shapes](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf) [our](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html) thinking.
+This simplictic model in which the barbed wires, clocks, warning signs, and other aspects of physical reality are discarded, is deeply rooted in our tools, and this, in turn, [shapes our thinking](https://www.cs.cmu.edu/~crary/819-f09/Backus78.pdf).
 The reasons are historical, but the upshot is, that we're often taught the wrong way through university, our apprenticeships, our jobs, textbooks and conferences.
-It takes great effort to recover from this damage.*
+It takes great effort to recover from this, as Dijkstra bluntly calls it, [mental damage](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD10xx/EWD1036.html).*

 # On composition

 Composition is the process by which the individual parts come together to form a cohesive whole.
 It is all around us:
-- The notes, the pauses, the timbre, the arrangement, the indivuduality of the artist come together to compose a live musical piece
+- The notes, the pauses, the timbre, the arrangement, the indivuduality and feelings of the artist come together to compose a live musical piece
 - The particles come together to compose chemicals, compounds, tissues and living organisms
 - The individual engagements and pastime activities, when arranged well, come together to compose a satisfying daily schedule

-Notice that composition always happens according to some rules.
+Notice that, in each case, composition happens according to some **rules**.
 You cannot create music by putting together arbitrary sounds, and life by putting together arbitrary particles.
 A completely hectic and unprincipled daily schedule is also not likely to be satisfying.

 # Building software necessitates composition

-In fact, composition is the essence of building software, because the programs are always composed of smaller programs, all the way down to the zeroes and ones that your computer, phone, or smart watch understands.
-In a sense, all programmers do is compose small pieces into bigger and bigger ones, until they are able to solve their current task.
+In fact, composition is the essence of building software, because the programs are always composed of smaller programs, and the smaller of yet smaller ones, all the way down to the zeroes and ones that your computer, phone, or smart watch understands.
+In a sense, all programmers do is compose small pieces into bigger ones, until they make up a box able to solve their current task.

 Let's go back to our Google search program.
-We represented it in a picture with a single box.
-Did Google spend millions of dollars and man-hours to build a single box?
+We represented it by a picture with a single box.
+Did Google spend millions of dollars and hours to build a single box?
 Yes and no. If you look closer, it's more like this:

 ![alt text](../assets/images/about-my-job/search_engine_decomposed.jpg "search engine decomposed")

 You might expect that these boxes themselves are composed of smaller ones, and so forth, until we reach the smallest programs, such as the one that sums two numbers.
 That's correct.

-This picture is incomplete though.
+This picture is incomplete, though.
 The individual pieces interact together.
 They collaborate together to produce the final output of the program:

 ![alt text](../assets/images/about-my-job/search_engine_interactions.jpg "search engine interactions")

 (The final output is, as usual, depicted with an arrow going out of the big box.
-I've painted it thick to differentiate it from the arrows between the small boxes.)
+I've painted it thick to distinguish it from the arrows between the small boxes.)

-And, as we said, there need to be rules as to how things interact and come together. *You can't just throw sounds together and expect Carmen.*
+And, as we said, there need to be rules as to how things interact and come together - rules attached to the arrows. *You can't just throw sounds together and expect Carmen, right?*

 Once you have defined the individual boxes, and know what the composition rules are, all is good.
 The final output of the program is determined by the boxes, the arrows, and the rules.